lbfm-rwth/gap-lesson/_episodes/04-testing.md

 ~~~
 {: .output}

-Thus, the approach "Make it right, then make it fast" helped to detect a bug
+Thus, the approach "Make it right, then make it fast" helps to detect a bug
 immediately after it has been introduced.